University of Georgia School of Law: Rankings

-For the 2024 Top 50 Law School Rankings, of the 196 ABA-approved law schools, Georgia Law was ranked No.13.
+For the 2024 Top 50 Law School Rankings, of the 197 ABA-approved law schools, Georgia Law was ranked No.13.
 However, according to the study by Law School Transparency, Georgia Law ranked in the top ten nationally for employment outcomes, while The New York Times recognized Georgia law as being in the top five law schools offering the best salary-to-debt ratios in the nation.
 Furthermore, the law school has been ranked No.13 of the top best law schools by the National Jurist as well as by Above the Law.
-U.S. News & World Report's 2025 ranks Georgia Law tied for 22nd out of 197 ABA schools, with U.S. News also ranking Georgia Law the No.10 school out of 197 schools for Law Schools With the Most Graduates in Federal Clerkships.
+U.S. News & World Report's 2025 ranks Georgia Law tied for 22nd out of 197 ABA schools, with U.S. News also ranking Georgia Law the No.9 school out of 198 schools for Law Schools With the Most Graduates in Federal Clerkships.
+Also, Georgia Law is a top school for graduates appointed as federal judges.
 The school is additionally individually ranked in Trial Advocacy, Business/Corporate Law, Clinical Training, Constitutional Law, Contracts/Commercial Law, Dispute Resolution, Environmental Law, Intellectual Property Law, International Law, Healthcare Law, Legal Writing, and Tax Law.
+U.S. News also reported that, out of all law schools, Georgia Law is the second highest in ultimate bar passage.
+The school is ranked in the top 9 of 198 schools for mock trial, moot court,and practical training.
+The school is ranked No.24 in international law by U.S. News.
 Georgia Law has also been ranked in the top ten in various experiential rankings: quality of life (6th), classroom experience (6th), professors (10th), accessibility of professors (2nd), academic experience (4th), and quality of teaching (9th).
-Finally, based on outcome-driven factors such as average indebtedness, bar passage, and employment, Georgia Law has been ranked No.1 as the best value in legal education in the United States by the National Jurist since 2019 for five years.
+Finally, based on outcome-driven factors such as average indebtedness, bar passage, and employment, Georgia Law has been ranked No.1 as the best value in legal education in the United States by the National Jurist five times in seven years.